 I am lucky in that I live in Los Angeles.
-Here, there are almost as many places to hike as there are Starbucks.
+Here, there

 So when you decide you want to go on a hike, you can choose, adventure – mellow, trendy, scenic, historic.
 You can even hike up to the Hollywood sign!